RockRottenSalad/pratt_parser/README.md

 ## Notes about latest commits

-Booleans, ternary operators, if statements and variables have been recently added and are error prone.
+Scope now exists, see `demo_files/scope_example.txt` for an example.

 The '!' negation operator does not exist yet, use '-' for negating booleans.

 Using numeric operators with booleans will implicitly typecast the boolean to an integer or real depending on the expression.
-Note that false == 0 and true == 1.
+Note that false == 0 and true == 1 for integers.
+For reals, any value greater than 0 is treated as true.

 In expressions that evaluate to a numeric results, numbers which are > 0 will be considered true in the ternary operator and if statement.
 Although it may